 The brand changed ownership in 1996.
 For the first few years, REWE Group kept the old visual identity of the supermarkets.
 The logo wasn’t updated until 2019.
 It became consistent with the store’s regular signage-the brand name in big, light yellow letters.

 This helped bring the brand to a common denominator.
-And it fully reflected the main message and aspiration of the company – to create a happy, bright future.
+And it fully reflected the company’s main message and aspiration: to create a happy, bright future.

 The brand switched to environmentally friendly packaging and gave up plastic.
 Provides charitable assistance to children.
-Requires its employees to comply with the Code of Business Ethics with maximum loyalty and care for customers.
+Requires its employees to comply with the Code of Business Ethics and to show maximum loyalty and care for customers.

 The straight lettering is a symbol of stability.